ottonello/P3-behavioral-cloning/README.md

 ![](./img/activation_l2.png )

+Very similar to first layer, but there is less detail now so one could say the network is generalizing a bit more at this point.

 Going down to the 4th layer, now we can see more abstract features being picked up:

 ![](./img/activation_l4.png )